 Remember a penny for your thoughts?
 Although the above snap was originally color, it looks just as good in black & white.

 The perfect high altitude lifestyle paradise well away from big city urban sprawl.
 The only change I would personally do, is to move or rebuild the dwelling further away from the stream.
 There's also a high chance of finding gold deposits at this location, including other precious stones.
-Image was taken with an SLR Nikon FA.
+Image taken with an SLR Nikon FA.

 Eating delicious grilled steaks, sipping on chilled beer with local music mellowing in the background, including live dressage through the center of the restaurant is hard to beat - Colombia.